17 Travel Toys & Games For Tots To Tweens

 Most “travel” dollhouses aren’t actually all that portable.
-But this new farm from Playmobil is compact enough to slip into a roomy backpack or beach tote while still offering a decent play area.
+But this new farm from Playmobil is small enough to travel with you in a roomy backpack or tote bag while still offering a decent play area.
 Playmobil can include small pieces and is best for preschool through early school years.

-This bright starfish tote Melissa & Doug doubles as a bucket that holds plenty of sand water.
-Carry your other toys inside or empty it out and fold it flat for easy packing (wish we had it for our upcoming winter getaway!)
+This bright starfish tote Melissa & Doug doubles as a bucket that actually holds water.
+Carry your other beach toys inside or empty it out and fold it flat for easy packing.
+Use it for as long as your kids play with sand toys.

-The purple Cow’s collection of travel-size magnetic games inludes bingo and tic-tac-toe for little kids and chess, backgammon and code-breaking for older kids and tweens, all in slim, light cases.
-Blue Orange, the company that makes Spot It!, has come out with Nada, a dice-based picture-matching game that fits in the palm of your hand and can be adapted for older or younger kids.
-If you like Uno but want to take things up a notch with a little arithmetic, try 7 Ate 9 from Out of the Box.
+The purple Cow’s collection of travel-size magnetic games inludes bingo and tic-tac-toe for little kids and chess, backgammon and code-breaking for older kids and tweens, all in slim, light travel cases.
+Blue Orange, the company that makes Spot It!, also makes Nada, a dice-based picture-matching game that fits in the palm of your hand and can be adapted for older or younger kids.
+If you like Uno but want to take things up a notch with a little arithmetic, try 7 Ate 9 for your 6-10YOs.

 Brand 44 has its pocketsize Geomate.
 Turn it on when you’re out in nature and it will direct you to geocached “treasure” nearby.
 A separate USB connector uploads the latest caches from geocaching.com.
 Parents can lead the way with younger kids or let tweens or teens navigate for the family.